mobizt/ESP-Mail-Client/README.md

     smtp.setNetworkStatus(WiFi.status() == WL_CONNECTED);
 }

-//Define the callback function to handle server connection void connectionRequestCallback(const char *host, int port) {
+// Define the callback function to handle server connection void connectionRequestCallback(const char *host, int port) {
     // You may need to set the system timestamp in case of custom client